General Rules of Poker

 - High card.
 With no combination in player’s hand, a player’s hand is valued at the highest single card.
-If two players have the same high card, then the second highest card would determine the win.
+If two players have the same high card, then the second-highest card would determine the winner.

 Example: 3♣ 7♦ 5♠ K♥ A♠

 - One Pair.
-A Pair is when there are two of the same cards.
+A Pair is when there are two of any of the same cards.

 Example: 4♠ 4♦ 6♣ 9♣ K♥

 - Two Pairs.
-In case where there is more than one player has Two Pairs, the player with the highest Pair wins.
+When more than one player has Two Pairs, the player with the highest Pair wins.